speedcontrols/ac_sc_grinder/doc/assembly.md

 ## Extract some parts from original board

+Prior to disassemble, turn grinder on for 5 minutes to run-in brushes.
+That will make following calibration more stable.

 You need:

 - Potentiometer.
 - Motor terminals.
-- Filter capacitor (optional, if attached in parallel to power).
+- Tiac (optional, if Z0409, cheap alternative to ACST410).

 <img src="./images/old_pcb_components.jpg" width="60%" alt="Reused components from original board">